TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 21/1 Samuel 21.14.md

 ---

-Then said Achish unto his servants, Lo, ye see the man is mad; wherefore then have ye brought him to me?
+Then Achish said to his servants, "Look, you see the man is mad.
+Why then have you brought him to me?